Geborgen/nordic-souls/README.md

 ### Mod Configuration Menu

 All MCMs have been pre-configured.
-Wait until all notifications on the top left are gone before opening the MCM. **Failure to do so will cause quite a few issues later on and will require you to start a new save.** You can tweak them to your liking if you want to customize your experience.
+Wait until all notifications on the top left are gone before opening the MCM. **Failure to do so can cause quite a few issues later on and will require you to start a new save.** You can tweak them to your liking if you want to customize your experience.

-#### Easy WheelMenu

-Easy WheelMenu requires special configuration.

-- Open the `EasyWheel` MCM, go to `Maintenance`, and press `Load` under `User Settings`.
-- Go to `General`, un-tick `Hide Spells`, then tick it again.

-Easy WheelMenu is now configured.
-Press `K` to use it.

-#### The Ultimate Dodge Mod

-If you use gamepad, you may want to configure TUDM.

-- Open the `The Ultimate Dodge Mod` MCM, go to `General`, and tick `Gamepad/Controller Compatibility`.
-- Pick your sneak style:
-  - Sneak Style 1 (recommended): Dodge with left thumb while weapon is drawn and/or in combat, sneak otherwise.
-  - Sneak Style 2: Dodge with left thumb while weapon is drawn, sneak otherwise.

-TUDM is now configured for gamepad usage.

 #### Leveling Freedom